josmar-crwdstffng/angular/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
 Instead, we recommend using [Stack Overflow](https://stackoverflow.com/questions/tagged/angular) to ask support-related questions.
-When creating a new question on Stack Overflow, make sure to add the `angular` tag.
+When creating a new question on Stack Overflow, make sure to add the `angular` element.

 Stack Overflow is a much better place to ask questions since: